-- 1. CH<x>\CTRL register:
+- 1. CH<x>CTRL register:

 - CHPRIO DMA channel priority

 - TRANSIZE Unit of data transfers

 - XTYPE / YTYPE Type of intended data transfer

-- USE\ fields to select whether triggers / GPO / Stream interface to be used
+- USE fields to select whether triggers / GPO / Stream interface to be used

-- DONETYPE / DONEPAUSEEN fields to control at which point of the execution a STAT\DONE flag should be signaled
+- DONETYPE / DONEPAUSEEN fields to control at which point of the command execution the STAT_DONE flag is to be signaled, and if the channel is to be paused as a result.

 - 2. Source / destination start addresses

-CH<x>\SRCADDR and CH<x>\SRCADDRHI define source start address, while CH<x>\DESADDR and CH<x>\DESADDRHI define destination start address of the transfer.
+CH<x>SRCADDR and CH<x>SRCADDRHI define source start address, while CH<x>DESADDR and CH<x>DESADDRHI define destination start address of the transfer.

 3. Source / destination sizes, Y-stride

 SRCXSIZE and SRCXSIZEHI define source XSIZE, while DESXSIZE and DESXSIZEHI define destination XSIZE parameters of the transfer.
-These files are located in the CH<x>\XSIZE and CH<x>\XSIZEHI registers.
+These files are located in the CH<x>XSIZE and CH<x>XSIZEHI registers.

-If a 2D transfer was selected through YTYPE, the YSIZE parameters must also be set by the SRCYSIZE and DESYSIZE fields in the CH<x>\YSIZE register.
-In addition, the SRCYADDRSTRIDE / DESYADDRSTRIDE parameters must be configured in the CH<x>\YADDRSTRIDE register for 2D transfers.
+If a 2D transfer was selected through YTYPE, the YSIZE parameters must also be set by the SRCYSIZE and DESYSIZE fields in the CH<x>YSIZE register.
+In addition, the SRCYADDRSTRIDE / DESYADDRSTRIDE parameters must be configured in the CH<x>YADDRSTRIDE register for 2D transfers.